In COVID Briefings, Trump Again Relies On Both Shock And Strategic Retreat

 Take the widespread response to the president's assertion on Monday that he could reopen local businesses by fiat — even against the wishes of governors: "When somebody is the president of the United States, the authority is total."

-That sentence looks like a True-False question on a test in constitutional law class.
+That sentence looks like a true-false question on a test in constitutional law class.
 (Answer: False.)

 The next night, the president was walking back that widely repudiated statement to suggest a more cooperative posture.
 And by Thursday night, the message to governors was: "You're going to call your own shots."